Skills in Demand Visa Subclass 482

 • Applicants must be nominated by an Australian business which meets sponsorship requirements and has been approved as a sponsor;

-• Must obtain a score of minimum overall 5 IELTS (with minimum of 5 in each of the test components) OR be a passport holder from Canada, Ireland, UK, USA or NZ;
+• Must obtain a score of minimum overall 5 IELTS (with minimum of 5 in each of the test components) – exemptions apply;

 • Demonstrate appropriate skills and qualifications to work in the nominated occupation